-Approximately 100 ha/248 ac of regional parkland is designated within the LDNP, and the area shown on Schedule A1 - Land Use Designations will be dedicated over the course of neighbourhood build-out through six general development phases.
+100.36 ha/247.99 ac of regional parkland is designated within the LDNP, and will be dedicated over the course of neighbourhood build-out through six general development phases.
 The Regional Park will serve to protect natural areas, conserve ecological integrity of natural ecosystems and provide both passive and active recreational opportunities.